Processes and Policies

 What is the purpose of reporting?

-What are the metrics the LISA 2020 Network reports to USAID?
+What are the metrics the LISA 2020 Global Network collects?

 Number of publications (peer-reviewed and non-peer reviewed)